elvinos/Phase1SSC/Phase2/LatestBuild/sectionbuild.md

 \vspace{-15pt}
 \end{wrapfigure}

 Both time domain responses show that increasing $K_d$ has a greater damping effect on oscillations, reducing overshoot while increasing rise time.
 For a $K_d = 0$, large oscillations were observed, decreasing with higher gain values.
-For gain values 0.6 and above, both high damping and quick settling times were observed.
+For gain values of 0.6 and above, both high damping and quick settling times were observed.
 Increasing both $K_d$ and $K_p$ by the same amount shows a reduction in rise time, overshoot and steady-state error.
 The root locus S-domain metrics in Figure \ref{pzd} show that as $K_d$ increases the poles are shifted negatively in the real axis.
 The semi-circular shape represents the line of equal proportional gain, and the points represent varying $K_d$ at that $K_p$ level.
 As $K_d$ is increased, the polar angle also increases.
-This implies poles closer to the real axis, (higher $K_d$) correspond to poles with greater damping; the natural frequency is therefore reduced decreasing oscillatory behaviour.
+This implies poles closer to the real axis, (higher $K_d$) correspond to poles with greater damping; the natural frequency is therefore reduced, decreasing oscillatory behaviour.

 \begin{figure}[H]
 \centering